Oghma-Infinium/Vagabond/README.md

 1. Open Wabbajack and click `Browse Modlists`
 2. Tick on the `Show Unofficial lists` box in the top right corner of Wabbajack.
-3. Press the download arrow on the `Vagabond` card and wait for it to download.
+3. Press the download arrow on the Vagabond UI card and wait for it to download.
 4. Set the `Modlist Installation Location` to a folder such as `C:\Vagabond`. **DO NOT set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
     > The `Resource Download Location` does not need to be on an SSD, but it makes installing faster.
 You can set this location to an HDD for the sake of saving space.
 5. Press the play arrow to begin the Installation.